Welcome to Holker Hall & Gardens

 Hall – Wednesday-Friday, 11am – 4pm

 (Please note that the Hall will be running pre-booked guided tours on the hour.
-These are available to book via the ‘Book Tickets’ button on our website, or via the kiosk when you arrive)
+These are available to book via the ‘Book Tickets’ button on our website.
+These must be booked no later than 24 hours in advance)

 Of course, these dates are subject to change dependent on Government guidance and we will update you of any developments.